 Creating Uber JAR with Payara Micro 5

-Payara Micro allows running web applications in a self-contained and easy way.
-Since the release of Payara Server 4.1.1.162, there is a simple way to generate an “Uber” JAR that bundles the contents of a WAR file and the classes and resources that compose Payara Micro!
+Payara Micro allows you to run web applications in a self-contained and easy way.
+Since the release of the Payara Server in May 2016, there is a simple way to generate an "Uber" JAR that bundles the contents of a WAR file and the classes and resources that compose Payara Micro!

 Implementation

-First, generate a web application to be run in Payara Server using traditional means (like Maven for example).
+First, generate a web application using traditional means (like Maven for example).
 Then, deploy this application with Payara Micro with the --outputUberJar option enabled to generate the resulting JAR file:

 You will get an output like the following: